Abdullah II of Jordan: Personal life

+The ruler of Dubai, Sheikh Mohammed Al-Maktoum, was married to Abdullah's half-sister Princess Haya.

 Abdullah published an autobiography, Our Last Best Chance: The Pursuit of Peace in a Time of Peril, in 2010.
 He documents the first decade of his rule in a manner similar to his father's 1962 book, Uneasy Lies the Head.
 Abdullah's book contains insights into his childhood and behind-the-scenes accounts of encounters with political figures.

 Interests

 Abdullah has listed skydiving, motorcycling, water sports and collecting ancient weapons as his interests and hobbies, and is a fan of the science-fiction series Star Trek.
 In 1996, he appeared briefly in the Star Trek: Voyager episode "Investigations", in a non-speaking role.

 The king promotes tourism in Jordan, and was a tour guide for Discovery Channel travel host Peter Greenberg on Jordan: The Royal Tour.
 In the program, Abdullah said that he is no longer permitted to skydive since he became king.
 He reportedly motorcycled through northern California on a Harley-Davidson.
 Prince Ali bin Al Hussein, one of Abdullah's brothers and president of the Jordan Football Association, has said that the king is the Jordan national football team's biggest fan.
 His interest in the film industry influenced his decision to create the Red Sea Institute of Cinematic Arts in the Red Sea coastal town of Aqaba on 20 September 2006, in partnership with the University of Southern California School of Cinematic Arts.
 When the producers of Transformers: Revenge of the Fallen decided to film in Jordan, Abdullah called on military helicopters to help transport equipment into Petra.
 In 2016, the king honored the cast of Theeb, the first Jordanian film nominated for an Oscar.

 Abdullah also enjoys stand-up comedy.
 When Gabriel Iglesias, Russell Peters and a number of other stand-up comedians visited Jordan for a 2009 comedy festival, the king invited them over for dinner.
 In 2013, a video of Abdullah helping push a car stuck in snow in Amman during the 2013 Middle East cold snap went viral.
 In 2017, another amateur video that went viral showed Abdullah wearing pyjamas helping in extinguishing a fire in a wood near the royal palace.